How do I enter?

 What happens after I have registered for the race?

-Runners’ packs with number, timing chip and full instructions will be posted to your entry address in good time before the race.
+Runners’ packs with number, timing chip and full instructions will be posted to your entry address in the first week of June.

 Where can I check the routes of for both runs?

 Both routes are included in the official race brochure.

 What about car parking?

 The best advice is to arrive early and follow instructions.
 Full car parking details will also be available in your race brochure, and on social media / website.

 Where do runners need to go when they arrive?

 The pre-race race assembly is held in the lorry park at the humber bridge car-park complex.
 It will be signposted on the day and included in the race brochure map.

 Where and when must I display my race number?